 //

+Network programming and network protocols are intimately connected in the world of computer networking.
+Network programming refers to the practice of developing software applications that can communicate and exchange data across computer networks.
+These applications rely on a set of rules and conventions known as network protocols.
+Network protocols define the standardized methods and formats for data transmission, ensuring that different devices and software can understand and interact with each other seamlessly.
+In essence, network programming leverages these network protocols to enable effective communication and collaboration between devices and systems over networks, making it a fundamental building block of modern networked applications.

 What is a network protocol?

 Network protocols are the rules and conventions governing communication between devices and applications over networks.
 Some fundamental protocols include Transmission Control Protocol/Internet Protocol (TCP/IP), User Datagram Protocol (UDP), Hypertext Transfer Protocol (HTTP), and File Transfer Protocol (FTP).